aeternity/aepp-sdk-js/docs/guides/how-to-build-an-wallet-app-or-extension.md

 ### Extension wallet

-- First we need to create an bridge between our extension and page
+- First we need to create an bridge between our extension and page This can be done by subscribing for window `message` event from the `page` and redirecting them using chrome|firefox `runtime` connection to the `extension` and back

 ```js
 // inject.js file